 P.S.
 Ever wonder how we come up with ideas for our blog profiles?
 Our handy list of industries and subjects on PR Newswire for Journalists stays top of mind.
 If you’re a blogger or journalist looking for Hispanic-related news, let us know.
 We’re happy to customize that feed for you on PR Newswire for Journalists.

-Christine Cube is a media relations manager with PR Newswire and freelance writer.
+Christine Cube is the former media relations manager with PR Newswire and freelance writer.
 Follow her @cpcube.